 Day 2: Helsingborg – Ängelholm | 46 km/62 km

-- Cycling for the day: 62 km (possible to shorten to 46 km, by leaving the path and bike approximately 10 km on a minor road with little traffic between Höganäs and Jonstorp)
+- Cycling for the day: 62 km (possible to shorten to 46 km by leaving the path and biking approximately 10 km on a minor road with little traffic between Höganäs and Jonstorp)

 - Accommodation: Best Western Plus Hus 57 or similar

 Day 3: Ängelholm – Halmstad | 41 km/60 km/75 km/94 km

 From Ängelholm, the path continues along the coast before departing and cutting across the peninsula into the heart of Bjäre.
 You will get on a short but steep climb, continuing through some modern agricultural fields, gradually reaching a typical Bjärehalvön countryside.
 After a thrilling ride down the ridge, the route will get you to the entertainment metropolis of Båstad.
 A few km after Båstad, you and your bike will catch the train to Halmstad.
 The ticket is not included in the package price; it costs approx 10-20 EUR (per adult + bike) and can be bought on the spot.
 If you want to bike the entire way from Ängelholm to Halmstad without a train connection, the total stretch is 94 km, or 76 km, by taking a shortcut and skipping the Bjäre peninsula.
 After Båstad, the route continues next to one of the longest sandy beaches in Sweden and then makes a turn inland towards the nature reserves of Gullbränna and Tönnersa.

 - Cycling for the day: 41 km, 60 km, 75 km or 94 km (depending on the route you choose)